genesiscastillo/Google-Cloud-Platform-Associate-Cloud-Engineer/Test/test4.md

     * C. Review the project settings in the App Engine deployment YAML 􀃕le.
     * D. Review the project settings in the Deployment Manager console.

 46. You have a Cloud Function that is triggered every night by Cloud Scheduler.
 The Cloud Function creates a snapshot of VMs running in all projects in the department.
 Your team created a new project ptech-vm, and you now need to provide IAM access to the service account used by the Cloud Function to let it create snapshots of VMs in the new ptech-vm project.
 You want to follow Google recommended practices.
-What should you do?
+What should you do?__[REVISAR]__

-    * A. Grant Compute Storage Admin IAM role on the ptech-vm project to the service account used by the Cloud Function.
+    * A. **Grant Compute Storage Admin IAM role on the ptech-vm project to the service account used by the Cloud Function.**
-    * B. **Use gcloud to generate a JSON key for the existing service account used by the Cloud Function.
-Add a metadata tag to all compute engine instances in the ptech-vm project withkey: service-account and value: .**
+    * B. Use gcloud to generate a JSON key for the existing service account used by the Cloud Function.
+Add a metadata tag to all compute engine instances in the ptech-vm project withkey: service-account and value: .
     * C. Set the scope of the service account to Read/Write when provisioning compute engine instances in the ptech-vm project.
     * D. Use gcloud to generate a JSON key for the existing service account used by the Cloud Function.
 Register the JSON key as SSH key on all VM instances in the ptech-vm project.

 47. Your company has multiple GCP projects in several regions, and your operations team have created numerous gcloud configurations for most common operational needs.
 They have asked your help to retrieve an inactive gcloud configuration and the GKE clusters that use it, using the least number of steps.
-What command should you execute to retrieve this information?
+What command should you execute to retrieve this information?__[REVISAR]__

     * A. Execute gcloud config configurations describe.
-    * B. **Execute gcloud config configurations activate, then gcloud config list.**
+    * B. Execute gcloud config configurations activate, then gcloud config list.
     * C. Execute kubectl config use-context, then kubectl config view.
-    * D. Execute kubectl config get-contexts.
+    * D. **Execute kubectl config get-contexts.**

 48. Your team uses Splunk for centralized logging and you have a number of reports and dashboards based on the logs in Splunk.
 You want to install Splunk forwarder on all nodes of your new Kubernetes Engine Autoscaled Cluster.
 The Splunk forwarder forwards the logs to a centralized Splunk Server.
 You want to minimize operational overhead.
 What is the best way to install Splunk Forwarder on all nodes in the cluster?